Florida Laws and Rules for Nursing

 - Contrast the Florida Board of Nursing with nursing professional organizations and the Florida Nurses Association.

-- Identify and describe the levels of nursing practice in Florida.
+- Discuss the levels of nursing practice in Florida.

 - Define the factors for safe delegation to unlicensed assistive personnel.

 - Explain the requirements for renewing a nursing license in Florida.

 - Discuss Florida nursing law violations and disciplinary actions.

 TABLE OF CONTENTS

 “The practice of nursing requires specialized knowledge, skill, and independent decision-making… .
 Because nursing care poses a risk of harm to the public if practiced by professionals who are unprepared or incompetent, the state, through its police powers, is required to protect its citizens from harm.
 That protection is in the form of reasonable laws to regulate nursing… .